 It also depends to a great extent on which end of the dark tourism spectrum you’re talking about.

 At one end are sites related to war and battle, like war memorials and cemeteries.
-I live in the foothills of the French Alps, where there are a number of memorials to Resistance fighters.
+I live in the foothills of the French Alps, where there are a number of memorials to World War II Resistance fighters.
 I’ve been to many of them, as a homage to those who fought, out of interest, or simply not to forget what once happened.
-This type of tourism isn’t usually considered controversial or wrong.
+This type of tourism isn’t usually considered controversial.

-At the other end is the truly grim type of tourism, such as visiting a place where death is just taking place, like an execution, or where it has taken place so recently that any visit can only be considered gawking.
+At the other end is the truly grim type of tourism, such as visiting a place where death is just taking place, like an execution or war zone, or where it has taken place so recently that any visit can only be considered gawking.

-Visiting sites of questionable value can be a positive experience.
-It can help you gain a better understanding of history and of the world around you.
+Visiting questionable sites can be a positive experience.
+It can help you gain a better understanding of history and of the world around you – and ensure you contribute to making sure a similar tragedy doesn’t happen again.
 Your visit and that of others may help contribute financially to an economically depressed area.
 And if you’ve been affected by the tragedy, however distantly, a visit can help you grieve and heal.

 Conversely, there are reasons why you should not indulge in dark tourism.
 Your presence may be forcing people to relive a tragedy they’d rather forget.
 You can be perceived – and with reason – as disrespectful and insensitive if you’ve only come to gawk.
 You could be a voyeur, an exploiter.
 And, what you’re doing may be plain morally wrong.

 An important factor is the behavior of visitors.
 What seems unacceptable is the trite way in which tourists visit some of these areas, munching on snacks, posing for selfies or giggling where thousands may have died.